 The Stephen Lewis Foundation was recently deemed the world’s fifth largest philanthropic funder of human rights work related to HIV/AIDS ahead of the Bill and Melinda Gates Foundation.

-For more information about the Stephen Lewis Foundation
+For more information visit the Stephen Lewis Foundation.